yasinozturk3580/ansible-practice1/README.md

 # Instructions
-1. Each folder has a README.md file
+1. Each class has a README.md file